etienne-lelouet/pactl-volumectl/README.md

 Command line utilities to get and modify volume of a running pulseaudio server.

-- `pactl-getsink` gets the firsk running sink, or the first sink returned if none are running
+- `pactl-getsink` gets the first available sink, or if the -n flag is passed the description of the sink whose id is stored in /tmp/pactl-volumectl-sink
-- `pactl-getvolume` returns the volume or the mute status of the sink returned by getsink
+- `pactl-getvolume` returns the volume or the mute status of the sink whose id is stored in /tmp/pactl-volumectl-sink
-- `pactl-volumectl` modifies the volume or the mute status of the sink returned by getsink
+- `pactl-volumectl` modifies the volume or the mute status of the sink whose id is stored in /tmp/pactl-volumectl-sink, or changes that sink

-Running `pactl-volumectl` with the `--displaynotification` will send a notification containing the updated volume through dbus.
+Running `pactl-volumectl` with the `-d` flag will send a notification containing the updated volume through dbus.

 ## TODO

-- Add a cmd line argument to `pactl-getvolume` and `pactl-volumectl` to target a specific sink, let the one returned by `pactl-getsink` be a default value:
-- find some way to issue a warning at compile / run time if the required utilities are not installed (is it even possible for pactl to not be installed if pulseaudio is not isntalled ?) (should be done for all utilities)
+- Make the sink toggle work on more than two sinks (required having more state, as for now the sink is selected by `pactl-getsink | grep -v \[the current sinks\] | sed -n '1p'`